 Forthcoming is the pet radish, shrunken from BookThug, Spring 2015.
-Forthcoming sooner, her poem from Filling Station was chosen as part of 2014's Best Canadian Poetry Anthology (Tightrope)
+Forthcoming sooner, her poem from Filling Station was chosen as part of 2014's Best Canadian Poetry Anthology (Tightrope) and a collaborative series with Roland Prevost is forthcoming with Filling Station.

 Author of been shed bore (Chaudiere Books, 2010), Pearl Pirie's manuscript Thirsts won the 2011 Robert Kroetsch Award for innovative Poetry.
 Snare put out this, her second trade collection, Thirsts in the fall of 2011.
 Newest is vertigoheel for the dilly from above/ground and Quebec Passages from Noun Trivet Press.